Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 ### Convenience API

-On the convenience API level, the call statement starts with `callMethodAsync()`, and one option is to finish the statement with `uponReplyInvoke()` that takes a callback handler.
+On the convenience API level, the call statement starts with `callMethod()` overload with `async_t` tag parameter, and one option is to finish the statement with `uponReplyInvoke()` that takes a callback handler.
 The callback is a void-returning function that takes at least one argument: pointer to the `sdbus::Error` instance.
 All subsequent arguments shall exactly reflect the D-Bus method output arguments.
 A concatenator example:

 ```c++
 int main(int argc, char *argv[])